 Income tax provisions for interim (quarterly) periods are based on estimated annual income tax rates calculated separately from the effect of significant infrequent or unusual items.
-The tax rate in the first quarter of 2006 was 18%, which was lower than expected due to the mix of profits and losses by country.
-The tax rate for the first quarter of 2005 was 25%.
-The tax rate for the full-year 2006 is expected to be 22%.
+The effective tax rate in the first six months of 2006 was 22%.
+The tax rate for the first six months of 2005 of 22%, excluding a \$64 million non-cash benefit related to the successful resolution of prior-year tax audits.